Welcome and thanks for visiting...

 Best Pickleball Paddles for Intermediate Players

 By now you’ve likely graduated from the fun and social part of pickleball that will always stay, but the athlete in you has begun to enjoy the competition and you want equipment to mirror your improvement.
-It’s time to sack the thick handle and graduate from a wide-hitting surface to a longer one and make sure your paddle is yellow.
+It’s time to stack the thick handle and graduate from a wide-hitting surface to a longer one.
 As for the handle, a small one can be a drastic change from your thick one, so you can tape it for purchase and sizing until you become comfortable.

 Get your pickleball game on